 The butterfly counts not months but moments, and has time enough – Rabindranath Tagore

 The season begins in May and June when the bleuet or cornflowers, whose original seed I purchased at Monet’s garden in Giverny France. begin to bloom.
-By July 4th these have faded and multicolored zinnias, who also originated from M. Monet’s garden, begin their season.
+By July 4th these have faded and multicolored zinnias, which also originated from M. Monet’s garden, begin their season.
 I do not plant these each year as seeds from the previous year emerge on their own.
-I simply carefully remove spent flowers, unwanted weeds and grass.
-Among side the zinnias, rouge lemon basil also grows.
-This combination seems to appeal to butterflies, since they come in droves.
+I simply carefully remove spent flowers, unwanted weeds, and grass.
+Alongside the zinnias, rouge lemon basil also grows.
+This combination seems to appeal to butterflies since they come in droves.

 Butterflies and Purple Things

 There is also a walkway, made up of 4-inch thick limestone slabs.
 Its plantings include: